Selenium Java SDK

 2Report report = evincedWebDriver.evStop();

-Returns an object containing recorded accessibility issues from the point in time at which the evStart() method was instantiated.
-For more information regarding reports as well as the returned object itself, please refer to detailed Web Reports page.
+For more information regarding reports as well as the report object itself, please refer to our detailed Web Reports page.

 evSaveFile(destination, issues, format)

-Saves list of the issues in a file, with the specified format and location.
-For example, format could be ‘json', 'html, 'sarif' or 'csv'.
-Please find detailed information on Web Reports page.
+Saves issues in a file with the specified format and location.
+Supported formats are json, html, sarif, and csv.
+Find detailed information in the Web Reports page.

 1Report report = evincedWebDriver.evStop();